goldnate/gang-db.github.io/index.md

 ...

-RESOLVED that the American Federation of Teachers calls upon
+RESOLVED that the American Federation of Teachers calls municipal and state governments and law enforcement agencies to cease the use of "gang databases" with a low threshold for inclusion and for the federal government to cease using inclusion in such databases as a justification for apprehension and deportation.

 ### Background Information Links